Mark Hofmann: Portrayal in media

 The events were a part of the series, City Confidential in the 1998 episode, "Faith and Foul Play in Salt Lake City".

 The murders were also covered by a 1997 episode of Forensic Files, "Postal Mortem", and a 2010 episode of Who the (Bleep) Did I Marry?, "An Explosive Love".

 Hofmann's crimes are fictionalized in the 2000 The X-Files episode "Hollywood A.D." and in the episode "The Saint", Law & Order: Criminal Intent (2004), where the forger is portrayed by Stephen Colbert.

 A 2003 BBC documentary about Hofmann is entitled The Man Who Forged America.

+The Canadian TV series Masterminds covered Hofmann's crimes in its debut episode.

 A three-part documentary series about Hofmann's illegal activities, entitled Murder Among the Mormons, premiered on Netflix on March 3, 2021.
 The limited series debuted for the week ending March 7, 2021, as the third most streamed video on demand original-content program, according to Nielsen streaming ratings with 587 million viewer minutes.